ElementoLab/utag/README.md

 Please refer to the [notebook directory](documentation/), and to the notebook on [running UTAG on healthy lung data](https://github.com/ElementoLab/utag/blob/main/documentation/IMC%20Healthy%20Lung.ipynb) for a reproducible example.
 All data and respective results used for analysis could be downloaded from [![Zenodo badge](https://zenodo.org/badge/doi/10.5281/zenodo.6376767.svg)](https://doi.org/10.5281/zenodo.6376767).

-All data could be downloaded in command line:
+All data could alternatively be downloaded through command line:
 ```bash
 pip install zenodo_get
 zenodo_get -d 10.5281/zenodo.6376767 -o data